ExtendRealityLtd/Tilia.Locomotors.AxisMove.Unity/Documentation/HowToGuides/AddingACameraSnapRotator/README.md

 This is useful if you want to give a player the possibility to turn quickly around.

 The outcome of this How-To Guide is to learn how to add the SnapRotator prefab to the scene and utilize the custom actions to provide the input for the rotation.
 For better testing in the Editor, this How-To guide connects `BooleanAction` with a `Input.CombinedActions.BooleanTo1DAxisAction`.
-When using controller prefabs and the corresponding ThumbStickMovement, the wrapping is not needed.
-Instead the `FloatActions` of the MovementAxisInput for the HorizontalAxis can be used directly.

 ## Prerequisites